 Important! • Do not select the Use regional settings when outputting currency, numbers, dates, and times check box (the default for this check box is unselected).
 CIMS Server does not support this option.
-Regional settings are supplied by the regional options for the user logged on to the computer (see Internationalization Setup on page 2-11).
+Regional settings are supplied by the regional options for the user logged on to the computer (see Internationalization Setup on page 2-13).

-- 5 When the wizard completes, click Test Data Source to make sure that the configuration was successful, and then click OK until the wizard closes. - 6 Click OK to close the Select ODBC Data Source dialog box.
-Keep CIMS Server Administrator open and complete the steps shown in the following sections.
+6 When the wizard completes, click Test Data Source to make sure that the configuration was successful, and then click OK until the wizard and ODBC Data Source Administrator dialog boxes close.